 Nevada counties with populations of at least 100,000 residents are legally required to have public defender offices.
 Meanwhile, counties with less than 100,000 residents can choose whether or not to have a public defender’s office.

-When a county does not have a public defenders office, the Nevada State Public Defenders Office steps in.
 A state public defender also steps in when the local public defender has a “legal conflict” and is barred from representing the defendant by the Nevada Rules of Professional Conduct.
-(The Nevada State Public Defender’s Office is within the Department of Health and Human Services.)

 In 2008, the Nevada Supreme Court ordered the establishment of the Nevada Indigent Defense Standards of Performance.
-This is meant to improve public defenders’ quality of legal representation by explicating how everyone deserves “zealous advocacy.”
+This is meant to improve public defenders’ quality of legal representation by explaining how everyone deserves “zealous advocacy.”
+2

+Yes.
 Juvenile courts in Nevada have jurisdiction over children under 18 who allegedly broke the law.
-For certain serious offenses however, the child can be certified as an adult and prosecuted in Nevada criminal court.

 Note that children under 8 are not subject to punishment in juvenile court.
-And children age 8 through 14 are also not subject to punishment unless there is clear proof that they knew of the wrongfulness of their actions at the time of the alleged act.
+And children aged 8 through 14 are also not subject to discipline unless there is clear proof that they knew of the wrongfulness of their actions at the time of the alleged act.